GrantLicata/GrantLicata/README.md

 **`Full Stack Developer`**  **`Project Manager`**

 Welcome to my GitHub portfolio!
 Here you will find a collection of my full stack applications and projects.
 I am a project manager with a passion for web development, and in my free time, I enjoy building applications using a variety of technologies and tools.
-Below, you will find an overview of the projects I have worked on.

 #